 Until the beginning of the harvest, attention has to be focused on one more disease which, if not treated in time, can destroy the yearlong effort and harvest in a just few days.
 Grape rot or botrytis causes rot of berries and whole clusters.
 Brown spots appear on the affected berries that can spread and affect the entire surface of the berry.
 If at the time of ripening the weather is dry, the berries shrivel and dry too.
 However, if the weather is humid with plenty of rainfall, the berries appear ash-gray.
 This condition spreads from berry to berry.
 Dense clusters decay rapidly because the crossing of infection on them is facilitated.

-Infection occurs when, after a prolonged dry period, heavy rains cause a vine to abruptly pull water.
-Inside the berry a strong pressure occurs, causing a cracking of epidermis.
-Bursting places, cracked epidermis and damage (moths, wasps or hail) on berries are the front door for parasite attack.
+Infection occurs when, after a prolonged dry period, heavy rains cause vine to abruptly pull water.
+Inside the berry a strong pressure occurs, causing a cracking of the epidermis.
+Bursting places, cracked epidermis, and damage (moths, wasps, or hail) on berries are the front door for parasite attack.
 If the infection has occurred in dry weather, a part of the cluster under infection shrivels and dries.
 If the infection has occurred during rain, a whole cluster affects mycelium of fungus Botrytis cinerea.